fhorinek/SkyDrop/skydrop/utils/airspace/DataGeneration.md

     eg. `./convert.py -l source/openaip_airspace_slovakia_sk.aip` will create list file for this airspace lists are required for final airspace packing as border data files will be shared for more than one country they are also used for creating lookup lists Generaly this method is not very intense on the CPU, you can run it in paralel.
-See `create_lists.sh`
+See `./create_lists.sh`
  2. **Create lookup data.**
-    Use `create_lookup.py` to invert the lists data Thees files will be later used for loading additional airspaces when generating border data
+    Use `./create_lookup.py` to invert the lists data Thees files will be later used for loading additional airspaces when generating border data
  3. **Generate data file.**
     `./convert.py source/openaip_airspace_slovakia_sk.aip` Will genearte data for entered airspace.